 This SUV camper is one of the best vehicles you can live in for several reasons.

-Some models come with four-wheel drive, so you can explore more rugged destinations.
+Some models come with four-wheel drive to explore more rugged destinations.
 It’s easy to convert into a camper thanks to its boxy, open design and all-weather rubber floors.
-Plus, it has a reliable engine and bi-parting side doors for easy access.
+It has a reliable engine and bi-parting side doors for easy access.
+It might be a car, but it certainly feels more like a camper van.

-You can either throw a bed in back or pay for a partial or full campervan conversion.
+You can either throw a bed in the back or pay for a partial or full campervan conversion.
+The flat roof allows you to install solar panels easily.
+Finally, the extra large sliding door makes it super easy to get in and out of the vehicle.

 Looking for a simple and comfortable mattress?
-Check out this tri-fold memory foam mattress.
+Check out the best mattresses for van life.

 However, I do have a few vital items in here for camping and traveling full-time, including a portable 37-quart ARB fridge I can’t live without.
 And two 50-watt flexible solar panels connected to an inverter that runs my fridge and powers my devices.

 There are several types of Astro vans you can choose from.
-There are Chevy Astro cargo vans, passenger vans and conversion vans, which are roomier with a fiberglass roof.
-There are normal back hatches or Dutch Style back hatches.
+Chevy Astro cargo vans, passenger vans, and conversion vans are roomier and have fiberglass roofs.
+There are normal back hatches or Dutch-style back hatches.

 You can find really affordable Chevy Astro vans on the market – sometimes just $3,000 or less.
 Some people say their old Astro vans have gotten over 300,000 miles!